 Invoice, visible to ‘Alice’, whose ContractId is bound to invoiceCid, we could say:

-submit block) that the contract has some expected values:
+Now that the contract is bound to a variable, we can check whether it has some expected values:

 submitMustFail function.
 This is similar in form to the

 submit function, but is an assertion that an update will fail if attempted by some Party.